Why are there so many protests in Haiti?

 Haiti protests: Why are so many people on the streets?

-Activists have taken to the streets in Haiti's capital to protest about what they say is government corruption.
-But President Jovenel Moise denies any wrongdoing.
+Activists have taken to the streets in Haiti's capital to protest over what they say is government corruption, which Haiti's president has denied.

 -